Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Kolsay Lake (Halfway Down the Path)

-Kolsay Lake is popular with tourists and locals, and I was surprised by how many people were visiting.
-At times there were traffic jams on the path and crowded viewpoints.
+Kolsay Lake is popular with both tourists and locals, and I was surprised by how many people were visiting.
+At times, there were traffic jams on the walking path and crowds around the main viewpoints.

 Crowds of People at Kolsay Lake